 Cost per install (CPI):

 Cost per install is relatively new marketing mechanism and is mobile equivalent to CPA (cost per acquisition) in the web marketing world.

 Cost per install is exactly what it sounds like – you get paid for each install of the advertised app in your free app.

-There are number of platforms providing software to install into your app.
+There is a number of platforms providing software to install into your app.
 The best example of this model is Chartboost and Playhaven.
 Both are third-party networks that have software that you install into your app.

-The fee of this network ranges from $0.80-$3.00, and online affiliate networks have a range of campaigns for global traffic generation while promoting other apps, making it a lucrative market to play.
+The fee for this network ranges from $0.80-$3.00, and online affiliate networks have a range of campaigns for global traffic generation while promoting other apps, making it a lucrative market to play.

 This means the app publishers can sell their users’ behavior data to these researchers and make a handsome amount of money.
 The data generally contains users’ email addresses, social media accounts, and their personal preferences.

 There are two ways to benefit from this model.
 You can either track what users do and sell data to outside companies and researchers, or you can use the raw data for your own purposes.

 From a marketing point of view, companies want to pay for displaying ads to the most relevant audience.
-So if you can gather enough relevant data, then you can have a way to make profit out of it.
+So if you can gather enough relevant data, then you can have a way to make a profit out of it.